mecid/mecid.github.io/_posts/2021-12-03-customizing-view-content-shape-in-swiftui.md

 }
 ```

 Keep in mind that you can use any shape you need.
-As you can see in the example above, we use a custom shape that clips the view content to a triangle.
+As you can see in the example above, we use a custom shape that clips the view content to a triangle during drag and drop.

 This week we learned how to customize the shape of the view during interactions via the brand new *contentShape* view modifier.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!